Guatemalan extension agents learn how to use rapid diagnostic techniques to identify Phytophthora spp.

 This center held its inauguration Sept.
 28, 2012 in Honduras.
 Additional event details about the inauguration and the center itself are available online.

-The Horticulture Innovation Lab also hosts a Demonstration Center at UC Davis, for visitors to the campus to explore tools and plants that the program's teams use around the world.
+On the UC Davis campus: The Horticulture Innovation Lab also hosts a Demonstration Center at UC Davis, for campus visitors to explore tools and plants that the program's teams use around the world.

 The centers integrate into the Horticulture Innovation Lab's programs by bridging project partners, program stakeholders and infrastructure at national research institutes and universities.
 This enables an exchange of activities and information focused on the region's horticulture.